Scientists urge Rio moves on population and consumption

 "The overall message is that we need a renewed focus on both population and consumption - it's not enough to look at one or the other," said Prof Charles Godray from the Martin School at the University of Oxford, who chaired the process of writing the declaration.

-"We need to look at both, because together they determine the footprint on the world."'All time high'
+"We need to look at both, because together they determine the footprint on the world."

 The footprint is getting heavier and heavier, the academies warn.